This article was updated on 01/30/19. Happy National Croissant Day!

 So How do Paint Contractors and Carpenters Work their Magic?

-The technique is not quite what you would consider a trade secret, but it is certainly not widely advertised either.
+The technique is not quite what you might consider a trade secret, but it is certainly not widely advertised either.
 Surprisingly, stain manufacturers dont broadcast it much either.
-The trick to success?
+So, what exactly the trick to finishing success?

 Its to make the softer wood species behave more like deciduous wood trim or boards in terms of absorption.
-Heres how.
+And heres one common way it is done.

-We know that the cell structure must be addressed, so the trick is to first apply a clear conditioner on the surface.
-When this clear solution enters the woods cells, it will behave similar to oak or walnut without altering the color.
+We recognise that the cell structure must be fundamentally addressed, so the trick is to first apply a clear conditioner on the wood surface.
+When this clear solution enters the soft woods cells, it will behave similar to oak or walnut without altering the color.

-The can of the product you buy will have manufacturer instructions, but generally they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
+The can of the product you buy will have comprehensive manufacturer instructions, but as a rule of thumb they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
+Just something to keep in mind.

 A product I like to use is the Minwax Pre-Stain Wood Conditioner®.
-One reason this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
+One of the main reasons this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
+I have to assume that it is a good bet that products from the same manufacturer will be the most compatible.

 Tips for Success for all Your Projects

 The key thing to remember is sanding your wood with the correct grades of sandpaper.
 The correct grade for the starting point really is dependent on how rough your surface is to start with.
 Remember, the smaller the number, the courser the grit.
-Not intuitive, but thats the way it is.
+Not intuitive at all, but thats the way it is and we have to live with it, yes?.

 As an example, #50 is quite coarse but #180 is a much finer grit.
 The basic idea is to get your surface as smooth as you can.
 The less amount of open grain you have, the more uniform your stain and finish absorption will be.